Acupressure Points Chart – Acupressure Points for Self-Treatment

 What is the first thing you do when you have any form of aches & pains?
 We knew you grabbed the bottle of aspirin or ibuprofen standing in the medicine cupboard.
 We all do it.
 However, did you know that taking the medication can lead to a wrecked gut, stress the liver, and destroy sleep?

 But what if we told you there are other natural ways to relieve pain?
 Will you try them?
 We have done some research to help ease pain naturally without taking painkillers.
-So if you want to prevent pumping your body with harmful chemicals, stay a while and read on.
+So, if you want to avoid pumping your body with harmful chemicals, take a moment to read on.

-We have many easy-to-use remedies in the comfort of your home.
+We offer many easy-to-use remedies that can be used in the comfort of your own home.

 Tips to Relieve Pain for Acne Problems

-One of the most common skin disorders is acne (blackheads, whiteheads, pimples, and cysts.)
+One of the most common skin disorders is acne, characterized by blackheads, whiteheads, pimples, and cysts.
 At some point in your life, you most likely faced the dreaded pimple, primarily as a teenager.
 But what causes it?

 As hormonal changes take place, the sebaceous glands in the skin enlarge.
-In turn, sebum output increases and mixes with bacteria and dead skin cells and blocks the pores, leading to different acne problems.
+In turn, sebum output increases, mixing with bacteria and dead skin cells, which block the pores and lead to various acne problems.
 However, occasionally, you can suffer from painful acne or just one blown-up pimple.

 So, are there home remedies for painful pimples?
 Yes, there is— but before you start mixing up batches of ointment, first read this important information here:

-• If you have severe acne, problems, or even one pimple, refrain from squeezing them as it spreads the infection.
+- If you have severe acne, problems, or even just one pimple, refrain from squeezing it, as this can spread the infection.

-• You can cleanse your face twice a day with mild, unscented soap, and if your skin is oily, use a drying soap.
+- You can cleanse your face twice a day with mild, unscented soap.
+If your skin is oily, consider using a drying soap.

-• Avoid washing granules or exfoliates as it worsens the problem and causes skin irritation.
+- Avoid washing granules or exfoliates as they worsen the problem and cause skin irritation.

-• Apply a facemask of mud, clay, or oatmeal to periodically remove oil from the skin.
+- Apply a facemask of mud, clay, or oatmeal to remove oil from the skin periodically.

 Following the above can help prevent your acne from flaring up.
 However, if you have one stubborn pimple, you can get rid of it fast with the following:

-Garlic has antiseptic properties to fight bacteria in the skin.
-Further, it contains organic components such as sulfur that help heal acne.
-Take a clove of garlic and slice it into two pieces.
-Take the garlic with juice and rub it on the pimple.
-Leave it on for five minutes and wash with lukewarm water.
+Garlic has antiseptic properties that fight bacteria on the skin.
+Furthermore, it contains organic components, such as sulfur, that help heal acne.
+Take a clove of garlic and slice it in half.
+Mix the garlic with juice and rub it on the pimple.
+Leave it on for five minutes, then wash with lukewarm water.
 You can repeat as desired if your skin shows no signs of sensitivity.

 Lemon Juice comprises Vitamin C and acidic properties that fight acne-causing bacteria.
-The best is to use fresh lemon as the juice sold in bottles contains other preservatives that could harm the skin.
-First, dip a cotton swab in the liquid, apply it to the zit or affected area, and leave it overnight.
+The best option is to use fresh lemon, as the juice sold in bottles often contains other preservatives that can harm the skin.
+First, dip a cotton swab in the liquid and apply it to the zit or affected area, then leave it overnight.
 Clean your face with tepid water in the morning.
-The second option is to mix a tbsp of lemon juice with a tsp of cinnamon powder to make a mask.
-Apply to the blemish and leave overnight; however, if you have sensitive skin, this method is not recommended.
+The second option is to mix one tablespoon of lemon juice with one teaspoon of cinnamon powder to make a mask.
+Apply the blemish treatment and leave it on overnight; however, this method is not recommended for sensitive skin.
 Always wash it off with lukewarm water in the morning.

 Apple Cider Vinegar unbelievably works.
-The vinegar works as an unrefined astringent and makes your skin feel smooth.
+The vinegar acts as a natural astringent, making your skin feel smooth.
 You can use it for spot treatment by dabbing a few drops of diluted ACV on the zit and leaving it overnight.
 You can also use it on scars and age spots.

 Tips to Relieve Foot Pain:

-Your feet are an essential body part as it carries you everywhere.
+Your feet are an essential body part, as they carry you everywhere.
 The problem is that we do not give them much attention until they start hurting.
-It is unpleasant to deal with, whether from wearing those high heels, too-tight shoes, or an injury from the past.
+Foot pain is unpleasant, whether it’s caused by wearing high heels, too-tight shoes, or an old injury.
 Here are some home remedies to relieve foot pain.

-Eucalyptus Oil – you will need a large bowl to fill with hot water and ten drops of the oil.
+Eucalyptus Oil: Fill a large bowl with hot water and ten drops of the oil.
 Soak your feet for up to 15 minutes twice a day.
-The essential oil comprises eucalyptol, an anti-inflammatory that helps treat foot pain.
+The essential oil contains eucalyptol, an anti-inflammatory that helps treat foot pain.

-Baking Soda – take a bowl large enough to place your feet.
-Add a ½ cup of baking soda to hot water.
-Mix the substance until dissolved and soak your feet for up to 20-minutes once a day.
-With anti-inflammatory properties, it helps to treat pain in the feet.
+Baking Soda: Take a bowl large enough to place your feet in.
+Add ½ cup of baking soda to hot water.
+Mix the substance until dissolved, and soak your feet for up to 20 minutes once a day.
+Baking soda has anti-inflammatory properties, which can help alleviate foot pain.

 Menstrual Cramps

-The truth is having your period can be painful for many women.
-For many having, their menstrual cycle is a breeze, but the pain becomes unbearable for others.
-If you are one of many women with a painful period, there are different ways to reduce the pain during your period.
+The truth is that having your period can be painful for many women.
+For many, their menstrual cycle is a breeze, but the pain becomes unbearable for others.
+If you are one of the many women with a painful period, there are different ways to reduce the pain during your period.

 Complementary Therapies

-1. Herbal Medicine – you can drink raspberry leaf tea, valerian tea, ginger tea, or chamomile tea to relieve cramps.
-Alternatively, take two to three capsules of primrose oil or black currant oil daily to prevent period cramps.
+- Herbal Medicine: To relieve cramps, you can drink raspberry leaf, valerian, ginger, or chamomile.
+Alternatively, you can take two to three capsules of primrose oil and blackcurrant oil daily to help prevent period cramps.

-2. Hydrotherapy –soak in a warm bath with a few drops of juniper oil to ease the cramps.
+- Hydrotherapy – Soak in a warm bath with a few drops of juniper oil to ease muscle cramps.

-Everyone suffers from pain in the stomach occasionally, but what helps to relieve pain in the stomach?
-Whether you are nauseous, constipated, gassy, or have indigestion, these natural remedies can help ease an upset stomach without over-the-counter medicine.
+Everyone experiences stomach pain occasionally, but what helps relieve it?
+Whether you’re nauseous, constipated, gassy, or experiencing indigestion, these natural remedies can help ease an upset stomach without relying on over-the-counter medicine.

 Carrot and Mint Juice

-Okay, this may sound iffy, but it is super helpful as the carrot nourishes the body while the mint soothes the stomach.
-You can boil four carrots sliced with four cups of water and one tsp of dried peppermint.
+Okay, this is a bit iffy, but it’s beneficial, as the carrot nourishes the body while the mint soothes the stomach.
+You can boil four sliced carrots in four cups of water with one teaspoon of dried peppermint.
 Alternatively, you can place a mint teabag in the water.
-Cook for 15 minutes until the carrots are soft.
+Cook for 15 minutes, or until the carrots are tender and soft.
 You can even add some ginger or lemon juice for flavoring.
-Place the substance in a juicer and leave to cool down before drinking.
+Place the substance in a juicer and let it cool before drinking.

 Burnt Toast

-Yes, we know you do not like your toast burnt, but it is one of the best stomachache remedies available in the home.
+Yes, we know you don’t like your toast burnt, but it is one of the best home remedies for stomachaches.
 The char absorbs toxins that make you feel ill.
 If you want to make it more palatable, you can smear some jelly on it.

 Apple Cider Vinegar

-Here, the trusted friend makes a reappearance once again.
-A fact is ACV is helpful in relieving a sore throat, hiccups, and more.
+Here, the trusted friend reappears once again.
+ACV helps relieve a sore throat, hiccups, and more.
 Mix one tablespoon of ACV in a cup of warm water with one tsp of honey.
 The combination helps with cramping stomachs and gas in the body.
 Further, it lessens discomfort if you suffer from heartburn.

 Yogurt

-The truth is that you do not want to eat dairy when you have an upset stomach.
-However, the probiotic qualities in yogurt are an excellent cure for digestive discomfort.
-Further, it also boosts your immune system, but make sure to buy pure yogurt without added preservatives.
-Not only is it great to help relieve stomach pain, but it is also fantastic to take if you are on antibiotics that cause thrush in some women.
+The truth is that you should avoid dairy when you have an upset stomach, as yogurt’s probiotic qualities can be an excellent remedy for digestive discomfort.
+Further, it also boosts your immune system.
+However, make sure to buy pure yogurt without added preservatives.
+Not only is it great for helping relieve stomach pain, but it is also fantastic to take if you are on antibiotics that cause thrush in some women.

-If there is one intolerable pain not all can take, it is a toothache.
+If there is one intolerable pain that not everyone can bear, it is a toothache.
 Now, if you are cutting your wisdom teeth, that is even worse.
-Many say you need to get to the dentist and have them removed.
-However, what if you cannot or do not have medical?
+Many people say you need to visit the dentist and have them removed.
+However, what if you cannot or do not have medical insurance?
 What helps relieve pain caused by wisdom teeth?
 Let us find out.

 Rinse with Warm Salt Water

-A fact is that the remedy comes highly recommended by dentists as a stopgap.
-You can quickly throw this effective and affordable solution together at home without using over-the-counter analgesics.
-Take a glass of warm water and stir two tablespoons of salt until dissolved.
-Rinse your mouth several times and spit out.
-You can repeat the process every few hours.
+Dentists highly recommend this remedy as a temporary solution.
+You can quickly create this effective and affordable home solution without over-the-counter analgesics.
+Take a glass of warm water and stir in two tablespoons of salt until it is dissolved.
+Rinse your mouth several times and spit out the water.
+Repeat the process every few hours.

 Ice Pack

-In many circumstances, your wisdom teeth can cause swelling, and applying an ice pack helps to relieve the pain.
-You can use any commercial ice pack or grab a bag of frozen veg from the refrigerator as it also helps.
+In many cases, wisdom teeth can cause swelling, and applying an ice pack helps alleviate the pain.
+You can use any commercial ice pack or grab a bag of frozen vegetables from the refrigerator, which also helps.
 Alternatively, place ice in a baggie and wrap it with a towel.
-The coldness helps with the inflammation present as well.
+The coldness also helps alleviate the inflammation present.

 Cloves

-Clove oil is one of the best-kept secrets to help relieve a toothache.
+Clove oil is one of the best-kept secrets for helping to relieve a toothache.
 Applying the oil to the tooth helps numb the pain, and the antibacterial properties fight infection.
 You can place oil on a cotton ball and hold it directly on the tooth and gums.
-If you find the taste is too strong, you can mix it with a little bit of olive oil.
-Years ago, people used to use the clove directly on the tooth by biting it.
+If you find the taste is too strong, you can dilute it with a bit of olive oil.
+Years ago, people used to apply cloves directly to their teeth by biting them.

 Sunburn